front-end-intermediate/session-1/readme.md

 }
 console.log(i) // not defined
 ```

-## EXERCISE Step Two - Generated HTML from an Array

 Problem: we are using the existing `<li>` elements but there are 8 items in our `navItemsArray` array.